Pakistan Post Large Network For Collection Of Utility Bills To Facilitate Consumers - UrduPoint

 Pakistan Post Large Network For Collection Of Utility Bills To Facilitate Consumers

-According to Pakistan Post, the Day Post Offices collect electricity, telephone and gas bills from 9:00 AM to 4:00 PM.
+According to Pakistan Post, Post Offices will collect electricity, telephone and gas bills from 9:00 AM to 4:00 PM.
 Whereas, all General Post Offices (GPOs) and Night Post Offices offer this facility from 9:00 AM to 9:00 PM.

 On Friday, prayer and lunch break is observed from 12:30 PM to 3:00 PM.